-You will provide this information at the time of application, but may change your picture, bio, Direct Assign rate and areas of expertise at any time after you are activated.
+You will provide this information at the time of signup, but may change your picture, bio, Direct Assign rate and areas of expertise at any time after you are activated.

 Yes.
 Anything that is in progress during the time that you are set as unavailable will still be due by its deadline.
 Setting yourself as Unavailable will not stop deadline clocks for pending jobs.
 Unavailability only applies to new assignments--meaning that clients can't assign anything to you during that time.

-When clients post titles to the job board, they must choose which writers they wish to give access to their jobs.
+When clients post titles to job boards, they must choose which writers they wish to give access to their jobs.
 They can do this by selecting the desired knowledge categories and average quality ratings.
 They can also search by keywords in the writer's bio information.

 Sometimes, clients choose to only allow writers with specific knowledge in a particular subject matter to write their jobs.
 Other times, they will allow all writers in all categories to take their jobs.